masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 HDLs (Hardware Description Languages) do not have a Von Neumann model.
 The currently most popular HDL (Verilog) is a data flow language that does not have a global program counter like Von Neumann languages.
-Instead the programmer specifies a hierarchy of modules[^5], and then each module/function instantiated is executed every cycle.
+Instead, the programmer specifies a hierarchy of modules[^5], and then each module/function instantiated is executed every cycle.
 In Verilog, the execution of each module has a complicated set of options, but from a high level point of view, a set of